elswit/otp-binder/README.md

-# Runing ODE-Test Problems examples on binder
+# ODE-Test Problems on binder

 Use this button to run try ODE-Test-Problems in a stand-alone Jupyter Notebook environment: